-Pictured above: Original facade exposed as reconstruction progresses
+Pictured above: Original building as the Wennerholm Livery

-Constructed in 1885 as the Miller house stables, the building has housed many businesses over the years.
-Although much of the structure is new construction, the original facade remains, with its rounded entry stable doors and windows facing Dixie Highway just as they did in the 19th Century.
+Constructed in 1885 as the Central House Hotel Livery, the building has housed many businesses over the years.
+Although much is new construction, the original facade of the building remains, with its six windows and rounded entry stable doors facing Range Street, or the current Dixie Highway, just as they did in the 19th Century.
 Occupants on this site include:

 - 1893 - Wennerholm Brothers Livery